-Once open to the public, Canada’s First Railway Tunnel will be the new central hub of Brockville’s scenic Brock Trail recreational pathway.
-An active, exciting place for children, youth and their families, the Tunnel will enable pedestrians to connect from the Trail at the city’s waterfront, through the Gorge and under the bridge under the CN rail corridor, to other sections of the Trail running to the city’s north and west.
+We hope that Canada’s First Railway Tunnel will become the new central hub of Brockville’s scenic Brock Trail Recreational Pathway.
+As an active, exciting place for children, youth and their families, the Tunnel will enable pedestrians to connect from the Trail at the city’s waterfront, through the Gorge and under the bridge under the CN rail corridor, to other sections of the Trail running to the city’s north and west.
 The Tunnel, Gorge and Brock Trail will allow visitors to travel from the St. Lawrence River all the way to the Mac Johnson Conservation Area 7 km north of Brockville.

 The following concept drawings were unveiled in early 2015 to illustrate the City of Brockville Railway Tunnel Committee's vision for Railway Tunnel Park: